jpverkamp/blog/content/reviews/books/Ted Chiang/Stories of Your Life and Others.md

 ---
 Well that was a delightful collection of shorts.

 I don't often read anthologies, but perhaps I should read more.
-I do love me some epic fantasy (I've read the entire {{<crosslink "The Wheel of Time">}} half a dozen times now...), but there's just something about a story that builds up quickly, gets to the point, and doesn't stick around.
+I do love me some epic fantasy (I've read the entire [[The Wheel of Time]]() half a dozen times now...), but there's just something about a story that builds up quickly, gets to the point, and doesn't stick around.

 I think of the 8, I only bounced off 1 (which was actually a fine story, I just couldn't suspend disbelief enough for the premise) and 1 was a bit meh, just for how short it was.
 6 of 8 I absolutely loved though.